microsoft/SWE-bench-Live/README.md

 ### RepoLaunch

-We addresses the bottleneck of setting up execution environments by automating the process through an LLM-based agentic tool – [RepoLaunch](./launch/README.md).
+We addresses the bottleneck of setting up execution environments by automating the process through an LLM-based agentic tool – [RepoLaunch](https://github.com/microsoft/RepoLaunch).
 It can deliver a testable containerized environment for any given GitHub repository, thereby enabling test-based evaluation in SWE-bench-Live.

-See [./launch](./launch/) folder for RepoLaunch code.

 ### Collaboration

-We welcome external collaborators to help us create more SWE tasks each month.
+We welcome external collaborators to help us create more SWE tasks each month, and improve curation and launch source code.
 Please contact SWE-bench-Live@microsoft.com

 Please feel free to raise issues and contribute pull requests to help us improve.

-## 🙏 Acknowledgements
+## 📚 Citation

 SWE-bench-Live is built upon the foundation of [SWE-bench](https://swebench.com).
 We extend our gratitude to the original SWE-bench team for their pioneering work in software engineering evaluation benchmarks.

-## 📚 Citation

 ```bibtex